mshanGithub/msbotframework/Orchestrator/docs/NLRModels.md

 # Prebuilt Language Models

 Prebuilt language models have been trained towards more sophisticated tasks for both monolingual as well as multilingual scenarios, including intent prediction and entity extraction.
+Entity extraction is currently experimental and not yet for production use.

 ## Models Description
 The public preview of Orchestrator includes the following prebuilt language models available in [versions repository][2].

-### pretrained.20200924.microsoft.dte.00.03.en.onnx
-This is a fast and small EN-only base model for intent detection with sufficient prediction performance.
-We suggest using this model if speed and memory size is critical to your deployment environment, otherwise consider other options.
-It is a generic 3-layer pretrained [Transformer][7] model optimized for conversation.
-Its architecture is pretrained for example-based use ([KNN][3]), thus it can be used out of box.
+## Default Models

 ### pretrained.20200924.microsoft.dte.00.06.en.onnx
 This is a high quality EN-only base model for intent detection that strikes the balance between size,